openstack/contributor-guide/doc/source/common/accounts.rst

 .. note::
    The OpenStack community is currently in the process of moving from the bug tracking software Launchpad to StoryBoard.
-Further in the project specific on-boarding documentation, give special attention if the project is using Launchpad or StoryBoard.
+Further in the project specific on-boarding documentation, give special attention to if the project is using Launchpad or StoryBoard.
+If your project is still using Launchpad you will want to take notice of the Launchpad section later in this document.

 A Task Tracker account allows you to: